 In the past couple of years, two Serious Eats team members have had new additions to their family.
 And as we’ve welcomed these little nuggets into our community, we've been thinking a lot more about how to instill a passion for food and cooking in them at a young age.
 From culinary toys for tiny tots to kid-safe knives, there are so many tools out there to get children of all ages into the kitchen.

-Before we get to the goods, I want to say that there are a lot of philosophies about parenting out there.
-(Understatement of the century, I know.)
+Before we get to the goods, we want to say that there are a lot of philosophies about parenting out there.
+(Understatement of the century, we know.)
 This post is not meant to tell you how you should be raising your kids, what you should be teaching them, or when.
 You know better than anyone else what they're ready to take on, and your comfort about their safety is paramount.